-The transcription workshop takes place with a consultation hour every two weeks.
-Here, a dedicated group with experience in transcription and a good knowledge of old manuscripts transcribes historical documents of the MfN that were written decades ago in Sütterlin and Kurrent and digitizes the texts.
+The advanced workshop takes place with a consultation hour every two weeks.
+Here, a dedicated group with a good knowledge of old manuscripts transcribes historical documents of the MfN under the guidance of archivist Raphael Hartisch and transfers the texts into modern formats.
+We welcome new participants who have previous knowledge and can read Sütterlin and Kurrent.

 An event of the Museum für Naturkunde Berlin, realized within the context of the Aktionsplan of the Leibniz Research Museums under the motto "Eine Welt in Bewegung".